placidmoon1/Learning-Programming-Langauges/Learning Java/Exceptions and Text IO/Checkpoints Questions and Concepts.md

-#Chapter 12: Exception Handling and Text I/O
+# Chapter 12: Exception Handling and Text I/O

 - *Runtime Errors* occur while a programing is running if the JVM detercts an operation that is impossible to carry out; these erros are thrown as exceptions.
 An *exception* is an object that represents an error or a condition that prevents execution from proceeding normally.
 If the exception is not handled, the program would terminate abnormally.
 - *Compile-time Errors*, also known as checked errors are errors that need to be fixed before the code is run.

+### Exception Handling
 Excpetion-Handling can be done through if loops, methods, or others.

 i.e. to handle ArithmetricException one can do: